AlGepe/OmniCalcs/SEO/SlopeIntercept/New_slope.md

 In fact the example above does not require a linear equation and would be the same for a parabola or any other shape, except for the slope intercept form which might have other names(if any at all).

+One equations that is guaranteed to have a y-intercept but not necessarily an x-intercept is the <portal cid=485>Parabola</portal>.
+This is an equation with the same shown in the image.
+It has a maximum (or a minimum depending on the orientation) and if this maximum (minimum) is below (above) the x-axis there will never be an x-intercept.

 However, unlike humans, not all equations are equal.
 Some of the formulas describe curves that might never intercept the x-axis, or the y-axis or both.
 Let's see in a bit more detail how this can be.

 ## Equations with NO why intercept (asymptote)